Trip Details at-a-Glance

 Passengers disembark on Day 14 (August 19, 2015) in Kangerlussuaq and fly to Copenhagen on a charter flight.
 Overnight at the Hilton Airport Hotel is included in cruise price.
 You may book your departing flights home anytime on Day 15 (August 20, 2015).

-The 117-guest Sea Adventurer is a superb oceangoing vessel equipped with stabilizers and an ice-hardened hull that allow her to navigate easily in the most rugged natural environments.
-The vessel is outfitted with satellite navigation and communication equipment.
-A fleet of Zodiac landing craft permits us to land anywhere nature or curiosity dictates.
-Each cabin has an ocean view, individually controlled heat/air conditioner, an in-room music system, and en suite bathroom.
-Facilities on board the Sea Adventurer include a dining room, lounge, library, gift shop, laundry, and small gym.
-The Sea Adventurer is staffed by a crew of 79.
+The 117-guest Sea Adventurer is an expedition ship equipped with stabilizers and an ice-strengthened hull that allow her to navigate easily in the most rugged environments.
+Each cabin has an ocean view, individually controlled heat/air conditioner, an in-room music system, and en suite bathroom facilities.
+Public spaces on board include a window-lined dining room that seats all guests at leisurely single seatings, a spacious lounge, polar library, gift shop, laundry, and small gym.
+A fleet of Zodiacs permits landing anywhere nature or curiosity dictates.